 Demographic Category Definitions

-To ensure comparability with national data, demographic category definitions follow as described in the CDC HIV Surveillance report.
+To ensure comparability with national data, most demographic category definitions follow those described in the CDC HIV Surveillance report.

 In the Federal Register for October 30, 1997, the Office of Management and Budget (OMB) announced the Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity.
 Implementation by January 1, 2003 was mandated.
 At a minimum, data on the following race categories should be collected: